A-Dehbashi/A-Dehbashi/README.md

 ### ✔️ About

 Flutter Developer with 8+ years of experience building Android and Flutter applications.
 Specialized in scalable architectures, reusable components, state management, and enterprise mobile solutions.
-Passionate about writing maintainable, high performance software.
+Passionate about writing maintainable, high performance softwares.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------